How to Do Taxes if You Live and Work in 2 Different States

 If your work state has one of these agreements, you’ll need to fill out an exemption form.
 (If your work state is not on this list, check out the next section.)
 This exemption form will relieve you of the burden of paying income taxes to the state in which you work, so you only need to pay taxes to the state in which you live.
 There are different exemption forms to fill out depending on your state: Talk to your HR representative to obtain your correct form, or find your exemption form here.

 Note: Even if you live and work in states that have a reciprocal agreement with each other, the reciprocal agreement only covers employment income.
 If you have non-employment income coming in from your “work” state, you will also have to file a nonresident tax return, despite the fact that there is a reciprocal agreement in place.
 (See below.)
+You should also consult with a properly qualified accountant or tax specialist for additional guidance on state-specific tax concerns.

 If Your State Doesn’t Have a Reciprocal Agreement